UnmatchedBracket/Input-Pong/README.md

 `python main.py`

 Use arrows to move paddle.
 If it hits an inner region, the selection will move one space in the indicate direction, and five for outer regions.
-Miss to type the selected letter.
+Hit the center to type the selected letter, miss to submit/finalize.

 Special characters:
  - ⌫: Delete the previous character.